 3. Optimize your campaigns

 Your test campaigns will provide a wealth of data you can use to create effective campaigns moving forward.
-As you gain more experience with AdWords, you’ll be able to use almost all of this information to optimize your campaigns for the best possible returns.
+As you gain more experience with Google Ads, you’ll be able to use almost all of this information to optimize your campaigns for the best possible returns.